RuhAm/T-REx/README.md

 *T-REx* uses data in *.ms* format and converts them into haplotypes which is further downsampled into 64*64 dimensional matrix using the following commands.

 2.1 Once the repository is downloaded, please open a terminal at the *T-REx* directory.
-This can be acheived using the following commands given the repository is downloaded in the desktop folder.
+For example,

 ```bash